 Permissive parenting is something I see a lot in the step-family dynamic.
-It’s custodial parents who think children should get to dictate to schedule, it’s non-custodial parents who are too scared to set boundaries.
-It’s when kids are put in the driving seat of the decision making in the family unit.
+It’s the custodial parents who think children should get to dictate the schedule, it’s the non-custodial parents who are too scared to set boundaries.
+It’s when kids are put in the driving seat of the decision-making in the family unit.
 It’s when kids are given too much control over the family dynamic.
 It’s when kids get to dictate the visitation schedule.

-They pout, they tantrum, they use every available tool in their toolbox to reassert themselves in what they deem as their rightful place – the centre of attention.
-They will often come back and complain vociferously that the other parent was mean, didn’t listen etc. In fact what happened was the other parent set necessary boundaries and the child didn’t like it.
-Not liking a boundary is not a reason to opt out of seeing your parent.
+They pout, they tantrum, they use every available tool in their toolbox to reassert themselves in what they deem as their rightful place – the center of attention.
+They will often come back and complain vociferously that the other parent was mean, didn’t listen, etc. In fact, what happened was the other parent set necessary boundaries and the child didn’t like it.
+Not liking a boundary is not a reason to opt-out of seeing your parent.

 It takes a very brave parent to go against this conditioning.
 There is a very real fear that setting boundaries could result in losing your child completely.
 When I say very real fear, I mean a fear that is grounded in reality.
 There are many stories of parents who have lost their children to pathogenic parenting.
 It’s this fear that leads to permissive parenting by targeted or non-custodial parents.
 They are scared to set boundaries with children who already have said they don’t want to be there.
 How on earth do you risk making them hate being there even more by imposing rules and boundaries?